rondagdag/why-ai-in-js/explain-by-generation/README.md

-# 🌟 Explain in Generations 🌟
+# 🌟 Explain by Generation 🌟

 ## Author
 Created by **Ron Dagdag** - A Chrome extension that brings AI-powered generational communication to your browsing experience.